Discover the basics to understand how Flutter. Learn the key concepts programming languageand much more.

 Definition

 Flutter is an open-source framework developed and maintained by Google.
-It enables create mobile applications for iOS, Android and other platforms from a single source code.
+It allows you to create mobile applications for iOS, Android and other platforms from a single source code.
 With Flutter, developers can build attractive, responsive user interfaces, smooth animations, and easily manage the state of their application.

 History